-Who is a Backdoor Roth IRA Best For?
+Who Is a Backdoor Roth IRA Best For?

 A backdoor Roth IRA is best for those who believe they will move ahead in the income bracket and will be subject to higher taxes in the future.
-These individuals can take advantage of current lower rates by paying taxes now and making tax-free contributions to their retirement account.
+These individuals can take advantage of current lower rates by paying taxes now and making tax-free contributions to their retirement accounts.

 A backdoor Roth IRA (and a mega backdoor Roth IRA) is also best for those who want the opportunity to grow their IRA as long as they want without being required to make minimum distributions once they are 72.
 This is especially desirable for those who want to leave their Roth IRA as an estate for their family instead of liquidating it during retirement.

 A mega backdoor Roth IRA is also good for those employees who don’t want to pay taxes on the interests earned from their after-tax contributions in a 401(k).
 They can allow these earnings to grow tax-free in a Roth IRA.

 Though a backdoor Roth IRA is legal, the Build Back Better Act has plans to limit Roth IRA conversions.
 Some of these limitations include:

 - The prohibition of conversion of all employee after-tax contributions in qualified plans and after-tax IRA contributions to a Roth IRA regardless of income level.
 This is effective for distributions, transfers and contributions made after Dec.
 31, 2021.